evernym/verity-sdk/docs/AuthenticatingWebhooks.md

 # Authenticating Verity Webhooks
 Some users may wish to implement some form of authentication on their Verity webhook endpoint to increase application security.
 Instructions for authenticating webhooks can be found in this document.
-Currently the only form of authentication available is OAuth, if you require a different form of authentication please contact Evernym directly and we can discuss possible solutions.
+Currently the only form of authentication available is OAuth2, if you require a different form of authentication please contact Evernym directly and we can discuss possible solutions.

 ## Verity OAuth 2.0 flow